Infiziert90/Discord-FTP-Feed-Bot/README.md

 # Discord FTP Feed Bot
-Just a little feed bot for discord
+Posts a discord message for every new file uploaded into the FTP
++ YAML config file for easy use
++ Regex support for multiple feed channel
++ Fast scans thanks for multithreading

 ## Requirements